 Active, energetic, intelligent, cheerful, playful, obedient, loyal, affectionate

-The Boxollie is a hybrid breed, a cross between a Boxer and Border Collie, with a friendly, energetic, and affectionate disposition.
+The Boxollie is a hybrid breed, a cross between a Boxer and a Border Collie, with a friendly, energetic, and affectionate disposition.
 Like most designer breeds, it is difficult to pinpoint exactly where the Boxollie originated from, as there are no documented details, but the hybrid was likely developed to create a breed free from some of the health issues of its parent breeds.

 Boxers were developed in Germany to be medium-sized yet powerful and capable guard dogs, and powerful they are.
 These dogs are muscular, high-energy pooches with an intelligent and fearless temperament, making them excellent guard dogs.
 Behind this imposing history and appearance, however, is a loving and affectionate pooch that has become a highly popular family animal.